cengique/drosophila-aCC-L3-motoneuron-model/neuron-model/tutorial-synaptic-saturation/README.md

 ![](saturation_plot.png)

-## Does manipulating the reversal potential changed saturation in increased-stimulus conditions?
+## Can reversal potential manipulation expose saturation in increased-stimulus conditions?

 To experimentally test the model prediction that saturation is the reason for lack of observed increases in SRC amplitude, one can attempt to manipulate reversal potentials in the living cell.
-To test whether this manipulation can expose the saturation mechanism, we changed the synaptic reversal to -20 mV and reran the simulation with increasing synaptic weights as before using the following code
+To test whether this manipulation can expose the saturation mechanism, we changed the synaptic reversal to -20 mV and reran the simulation by increasing synaptic weights logarithmically as before using the following code snippet:
-snippet:

 ```python
 import numpy as np